ph202107/nordlist/README.md

+**
+The NordVPN update 3.12.1 is not working correctly for me.

+I've purged, deleted, reinstalled, and used the browser login.
+Attempting to connect to any city produces the error message:
+"flag provided but not defined: "

+I'll continue to use 3.12.0 for now.

+The update notice will no longer cause the script to exit, and the menus for Countries, Cities, and Groups won't include the notice.
+**

 Bash script to use with the NordVPN Linux CLI.
 Requires bash version 4 or greater.
 Tested with Linux Mint only (Debian/Ubuntu base).